w3c/manifest/explainer.md

 TBW.

-More information about purpose can be found in the [Web App Manifest spec](https://www.w3.org/TR/appmanifest/#purpose-member).
+More information about purpose can be found in the [Web Application Manifest spec](https://www.w3.org/TR/appmanifest/#purpose-member).

 ## Display modes and orientation
 Apps need to be able to control how they are to be displayed when they start-up.
 If it’s a game, it might need to be in full-screen and possibly in landscape mode.
 In order to do this, the manifest format provides you with two properties.